apache/flink/docs/index.md

 under the License.
 -->

-Apache Flink (incubating) is a platform for efficient, distributed, general-purpose data processing.
+Apache Flink is a platform for efficient, distributed, general-purpose data processing.
 It features powerful programming abstractions in Java and Scala, a high-performance runtime, and automatic program optimization.
 It has native support for iterations, incremental iterations, and programs consisting of large DAGs of operations.